teresa-wolfiivp/notes/README.md

 # 2023-12-12
 - Today's programming wisdom is to write code that is simple, readable, and maintainable.
 It is better to write code that can be easily understood by others rather than trying to impress with complex algorithms or fancy syntax.
 Additionally, it is important to thoroughly test your code and handle errors gracefully to ensure that your program runs smoothly and reliably.
 Remember that programming is a collaborative effort, and writing code that is easy for others to read, understand, and modify will make the entire development process more efficient and enjoyable.

+# 2023-12-13
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+It means that trying to optimize code before it's necessary can often lead to more problems than it solves, such as introducing bugs or making the code harder to read and maintain.
+It's better to write clear, simple code first and optimize only when profiling has identified specific performance bottlenecks.